 Or to control your concentration, to be less distracted, to have command over impulsiveness?
 To enhance performance and have a laser-like focus?

-Attention-Deficit/Hyperactive Disorder can be difficult and frustrating to live with and have you or a loved one, often a child or teenager, falling behind at work or school.
-Grappling and searching for solutions.
+Attention-deficit/hyperactivity disorder (ADHD) can be difficult and frustrating to live with, and can have you or a loved one, often a child or teenager, falling behind at work or school, grappling and searching for solutions.

-Frequently the solution comes in the form of a prescription to a stimulant drug and by far the most popular for ADHD are Adderall (generic drug name: amphetamine and dextroamphetamine) and Ritalin (generic drug name: methylphenidate).
-Extremely well known on college campuses around the country.
+Frequently, the solution comes in the form of a prescription to a stimulant drug, and by far the most popular for ADHD are Adderall (generic drug name: amphetamine and dextroamphetamine) and Ritalin (generic drug name: methylphenidate).
+Extremely well known on college campuses around the country for both ADHD and narcolepsy, but also as study drugs, with Adderall abuse being common as a way to attempt to increase focus or academic success, despite the health risks of using a prescription drug without such a prescription, or against its label.

-With around 9.4%, children, or 6.1 million up to age 18, or who have ever been diagnosed with ADHD and roughly 4.4% of adults, it shines a light on just how widespread the diagnosis is.
+Around 9.4% of children, or 6.1 million up to age 18, have been diagnosed with ADHD, and roughly 4.4% of adults.
+This shines a light on just how widespread the diagnosis is, and the need for education on prescription drug abuse, behavioral health needs, and the importance of a treatment plan to address signs of addiction.
 More pressingly, it means there are a lot of people, young and older, who are taking prescription drugs.
-2/3rds of children in fact and between 2006 and 2016, there was a 2.5-time increase in prescription amphetamine use with a peak of 20 tons whereas methylphenidate peaked at 19.4 tons.
+Two-thirds of children, in fact, and between 2006 and 2016, there was a 2.5-time increase in prescription amphetamine use, with a peak of 20 tons, whereas methylphenidate peaked at 19.4 tons.

 All told, total stimulant medication usage doubled in those 10 years.